Date of Award:

 Dual-material minimum weight structures, representing geometrically and materially complex structures, were fabricated using the results of the process parameters and fabrication methodologies developed in this work.
 The structures performed well under loading test conditions.
 It shows that function-specific multi-material structures ultrasonically consolidated and LENS fabricated can perform well in real-life applications.

 Obielodan, John Olorunshola, "Fabrication of Multi-Material Structures Using Ultrasonic Consolidation and Laser-Engineered Net Shaping" (2010).
 All Graduate Theses and Dissertations.
-Paper 776.
+776.